openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 **Variables out of sync**

-The CCU only sends a event if a datapoint of a device has changed.
+The CCU only sends an event if a datapoint of a device has changed.
-There is (currently) no way to receive a event automatically when a variable has changed.
+There is (currently) no way to receive an event automatically when a variable has changed.
-To reload all variable values, send a REFRESH command to any variable. e.g you have a item linked to a variable with the name Var_1 In the console:
+To reload all variable values, send a REFRESH command to any variable. e.g you have an item linked to a variable with the name Var_1 In the console:

 ```shell